Nottingham-CTU/Extra-Calculation-Functions/README.md

 ### Automatically update calculated values
-If this setting is enabled, the data quality rule for *Incorrect values for calculated fields* will be automatically run to fix calculated values on page load if at least 15 minutes has passed since it was last run.
+If this setting is enabled, the data quality rule for *Incorrect values for calculated fields* will be automatically run to fix calculated values on page load if at least 10 minutes has passed since it was last run.

+Note that if there is a lot of data in the project and updating calculated values takes a long time, this feature may apply to only a subset of data at a time.
+In this case, several runs will need to complete in order for all calculated values to be fixed.

 ***The following settings are only available to administrators.***